Cuberick-Orion/Bi-Blip4CIR/README.md

  - we involve the reversed queries during training, which are constructed on the fly (see codeblocks surrounding `loss_r` in `src/clip_fine_tune.py, src/combiner_train.py`).

 A brief introduction to the CLIP4Cir codebase is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/a6cd95d9f00a3aa8fa5ab4eb1d0442518d28ad7f#usage).
-The structures are mostly preserved, though we have made changes to the scripts.
+The structures are mostly preserved.
+We made some minor changes (to experiment logging etc.) but they should be easy to understand.

 [^1]: Our code is based on [this specific commit](https://github.com/ABaldrati/CLIP4Cir/tree/a6cd95d9f00a3aa8fa5ab4eb1d0442518d28ad7f) of CLIP4Cir.
 Note that their code has since been updated to a newer version, see [**Directions for Further Development** 🔭](#interested-in-further-development-telescope) -- _Applying CLIP4Cir combiner upgrades_.